 By creating separate buyer personas, real estate brands can target each of their potential client personas with distinct marketing strategies and tactics that will resonate with them.
 If target audiences are better understood by the brand, marketing tactics can become much more customized and highly effective and allow your brand to stand out against your competition.

 In the early stages of developing your brand, the chances are high you've been through moments of serious introspection.
 Who are you?
 What is your brand personality?
 What is the unique DNA of your real estate or home building company?

 For questions like these, it's both necessary and natural to seek answers.
 If you've sketched out things like core values, a vision statement, principles, or voice and tone, then you've already entertained part of this concept.

 But from there, with a solid idea of who you are, it only follows to ask, "Who are you for?"

 This is what personas are all about.
 Knowing who you are is not the same as knowing who you will be speaking to.
 Or better yet, who you will be attracting to your homes and communities.
 Developing personas is an effective method for a brand to successfully identify the ideal target audience and understand their needs that the brand can satisfy.
-Rather than building it and hoping they'll come, personas provide a solid framework to form a tangible strategy.
+Rather than building it and hoping they'll come, personas provide a solid framework to form a tangible strategy for success.

 In this case, the strategy is an added understanding of our target audiences.
 And the key benefit?
 Every decision in developing and publishing content and marketing materials will have more empathy baked-in than it otherwise would.